Treatments

 How long does it take to regain weight after stopping Mounjaro?

-• Weeks 1 to 4: Appetite starts to return to pre-medication levels.
+• Weeks 1 to 4: Appetite gradually returns to pre-medication levels.

-• Months 3 to 6: Weight may continue to increase gradually (an additional 5–7% for some).
+• Months 3 to 6: Weight may continue to rise slowly for some, focus on lifestyle measures and nutrition can be key here

-• Months 6 to 12: Weight tends to stabilise.
+• Months 6 to 12: Weight often stabilises.

 If you're feeling unsure about coming off treatment, you're not alone, and we're here to help.
 Our Maintenance Programme is designed to support you long term.
 That might mean: